glennji/glennjicom-academic/content/cv/experience.md

 _Delivering faster, easier, scalable and secure software solutions for start-ups, disruptors and technology companies, whilst helping make our engineering practice the best in the world.
 I&Co is a technology venturing company, forging partnerships with our clients to deliver cutting-edge solutions._

-Engineering is in my DNA, with a long history of software development, cloud-focused devops and agile practices, and I bring experience and near-limitless enthusiasm to the difficult problems facing organisations and entrepreneurs today.
+Engineering is in my DNA, with a long history of polyglot software development (Java, Python, Go, etc), cloud-focused devops and agile practices, and I bring experience and near-limitless enthusiasm to the difficult problems facing organisations and entrepreneurs today.

-I have completed short and long-term engagements, with clients including the **ASX**, **Atlassian**, **CompareAsia** and **Westpac Databank**.
+I have completed short and long-term engagements, primarily in Python and Java, with clients including the **ASX**, **Atlassian**, **CompareAsia** and **Westpac Databank**.
   """

 [[experience]]